lucidrains/ring-attention-pytorch/README.md

 It basically splits the data across the sequence dimension (instead of batch) and applies ring reduce to the processing of the tiles of the attention matrix, flash attention style.

 I believe this is being used for the 1-10 million tokens for the latest Gemini.
-At least some form of it.
+At least some form of it; the other possibility would be unpublished improvements on top of <a href="https://github.com/lucidrains/recurrent-memory-transformer-pytorch">RMT</a>.

 I will be running out of sponsorship early next month.
 So if you'd like to see that this project gets completed, you need to sponsor me, and soon, or I will be leaving the open source scene for employment.